kevin-fang/high-throughput-febio/README.md

 # Finite Element Analysis with High Throughput Computing
 Kevin Fang, Biomechatronics @ MIT Media Lab, March 2018

-Set up a cluster of computers for high throughput computing to run computational analysis.
-This specific repository applies to using FEBio, software for finite element analysis.
+Distribute finite element analysis jobs to a cluster of computers running Linux using HTCondor.
+This specific repository applies to using FEBio.
 However, this idea can be applied to any project that has lots of files that need to be processed.

 ---

 ## About

 This repository uses [HTCondor](https://research.cs.wisc.edu/htcondor/), high throughput compute software created by UW-Madison.
 The goal of this project is to create a network that distributes many complex software jobs (e.g. thousands of optimization problems) to lots of computers.
-Running a single very intense workload (e.g. a single 15 hour calculation) would be better suited for other networks.
+This network does not do well with running a single, very intense workload (e.g. one 15 hour calculation).

 ---

 ### Installation
-[INSTALL.md](INSTALL.md) contains important installation instructions on how to set up the Condor network
+[INSTALL.md](INSTALL.md) contains important installation instructions on how to set up the Condor network.

 ---